tbeason/SantasLittleHelpers.jl/README.md

 -->

-A package full of toys for me to use in my other programs.

 I factored out pieces of code that I always found myself using so that it would all live in one spot (here).

 This package has